art-institute-of-chicago/artic.edu/docs/apiModels.md

     return $query->rawSearch($params);
 }
 ```

-This way the controller will be much cleaner:
+Now the controller will be much cleaner:

 ```php
 $results = \App\Models\Api\Exhibition::query()->nextTwoWeeks()->getSearch();
 ```

 In case you don't want to use a specific model and you prefer to perform a general search, you can still use the `Search` model as explained before:

 ```php
 // Let's search artworks from 1812-1815
 $params = [
   'bool' => [
     'must' => [